-Politics mentioned early and often at Golden Globes
+Trump mentioned early and often at Golden Globes

 - Seahawks get playoff win over Detroit, but questions linger | Matt Calkins WATCH

+Streep also referenced Trump’s policies on immigration when she pointedly listed the multicultural heritage of many Hollywood actors.

+“Hollywood is crawling with outsiders and foreigners and if you kick them all out, you’ll have nothing to watch but football and mixed martial arts, which are not the arts,” Streep said, to cheers.

-Speaking of the film “Florence Foster Jenkins,” starring Meryl Streep as just about the worst opera singer in the world, Fallon opined: “Even she turned down performing at Trump’s inauguration.”
+In Fallon’s monologue, he referred to a Streep film, “Florence Foster Jenkins,” in which she stars as “the worst opera singer in the world.”
+Fallon added: “Even she turned down performing at Trump’s inauguration.”

-The mournful drama “Manchester by the Sea,” he said, was “the only thing from 2016 that was more depressing than 2016.”
+The mournful drama “Manchester by the Sea,” he joked, was “the only thing from 2016 that was more depressing than 2016.”
 He also noted that votes were tabulated by the accounting firm of “Ernst & Young & Putin.”

-It wasn’t just Fallon who indulged in Trump jokes.
-Hugh Laurie, accepting his award for best supporting actor in “The Night Manager,” speculated that this would perhaps be the last Golden Globes ceremony.
+Hugh Laurie, accepting his award for best supporting actor in “The Night Manager,” also indulged in Trump jokes, speculating that this would perhaps be the last Golden Globes ceremony.

 “I don’t mean to be gloomy, but it has the words ‘Hollywood,’ ‘foreign’ and ‘press’ in the title,” Laurie said, explaining his pessimism about the awards surviving the Trump era.
 He added that some Republicans don’t even like the word “association.”